CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 <!-- more -->

 The CocoaPods 0.35 is much more limited in scope than [0.34 was](http://blog.cocoapods.org/CocoaPods-0.34/), but the improvements in this version center on the heart of what CocoaPods is: a dependency manager.
-While the list of new features may seem short, don't be dissapointed: this is a major step forward for CocoaPods.
+While the list of new features may seem short, don't be disappointed: this is a major step forward for CocoaPods.

 ## Dependency Resolution

 At the heart of any dependency managers is its `Resolver`, whose job is to take a list of dependencies (defined in a `Podfile`) and transform those explicit  requirements into a complete set of Pods to install.
 With CocoaPods 0.35, the core dependency resolution code has been completely rewritten.
-This change should impove the experience of using CocoaPods by making things work in a more predicatable manner and allowing you to focus more on your project instead of making things easier for CocoaPods.
+This change should improve the experience of using CocoaPods by making things work in a more predictable manner and allowing you to focus more on your project instead of making things easier for CocoaPods.

 ### Automatic Conflict Resolution